LazyTuba/completion-tracker/README.md

     var CompletionTracker = require('completion-tracker');

-### Configure for tracking 'posts' to a defined/labeled set of tags
+### Define specification for tracking 'posts' to a defined/labeled set of tags

-Track three (3) tasks with array of tag names ('a', 'b', 'c' for simplicty).
-Simple shorthand when trackType for all tasks is 'hold'.
+Let's assume we want to be notified when (3) three tasks - 'a', 'b', and 'c'
+ - have completed.
+Since trackType is 'hold' by default so we can use a simple shorthand:

     tagSpecs = ['a', 'b', 'c'];

-Equivalently, use array of objects.
-Must include 'tag' property.
-Opts property not used for 'hold' tracking and so is ignored, if present;
+Or, equivalently, use array of objects.
+We must include 'tag' property.
+Opts property is not used for 'hold' tracking and so is ignored, if present;

     tagSpecs = [
         { tag : 'a', trackType : 'hold', opts : {} },